ibm-cloud-docs/account/catalog-translate-details.md

 # Translating product details by using the CLI
 {: #translate-product-details}

-When you onboard software, certain details about your product can be translated by using the [{{site.data.keyword.cloud}} CLI plug-in](/docs/cli?topic=cli-manage-catalogs-plugin).
+When you onboard software, you can translate certain details about your product by using the [{{site.data.keyword.cloud}} CLI plug-in](/docs/cli?topic=cli-manage-catalogs-plugin).
 Run the `get-translations` command to download the language files.
 Then, edit those files to include your specific translations and upload them using the `upload-translations` command.
+For more information, see [Getting started with the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-getting-started).
 {: shortdesc}

 ## What product details can you translate?